Smaller and smarter

 “We’ve come really far.
 Now we have, basically, smart munitions you can hold in the palm of your hand,” said Frank Antenori, a former U.S. Army Special Forces soldier who now manages the Pike program for Raytheon Missiles & Defense, a business of Raytheon Technologies.

 Smaller circuit cards and better shock protection for electronics made guidance feasible for precision mortars and artillery shells.
-Now, miniaturized guided weapons – rockets, artillery, GPS-guided mortars, radar-seeking and anti-armor weapons – are likely to become a major part of ground warfare, former U.S. Deputy Defense Secretary Bob Work said in a speech at the U.S. Army War College in Pennsylvania.
+Now, miniaturized guided weapons – rockets, artillery, GPS-guided mortars, radar-seeking and anti-armor weapons – are likely to become a major part of ground warfare, according to U.S. Department of Defense officials.

 Raytheon Technologies' Pike weapon measures 40 mm in diameter, only a half-inch larger than the 25 mm rounds fired by some military machine guns like those in the F-35 fighter jet and the M2 Bradley Fighting Vehicle.
 Soldiers can fire the two-pound, 16.8-inch long Pike munition from a rifle-mounted grenade launcher.